sparktsang/sparktsang.github.io/_posts/body-and-system.md

 The buyer, a half-English, half-Japanese man did something extraordinary.
 He bought Tshepo a plane ticket.

 It wasn't a miracle.
 It was a final, devastating act of pity.
 A confirmation that his dream was over.
 His body, once an object of admiration, was now just a piece of baggage, shipped out of the country by the kindness of a stranger.
 He had been expelled from paradise.

+The final moments in Japan were a frantic nightmare.
+He arrived at the airport with eight large bags—the sum total of his life's possessions—only to be told he could only check in four.
+With ten minutes until his flight, he was forced to abandon half of his net worth on the cold floor of the Narita airport terminal.
+He fled with what he could carry, his body now not just a piece of baggage, but a refugee's.

+He landed in Hanoi with a plan.
+He had a friend there, another South African, who knew the local dance scene.
+This time, he would be smarter.
+No more tying his fate to a single company.
+He would be a free agent, a freelancer, a master of his own destiny.
+His body, once an object of art, would now become a ruthlessly efficient **business machine**.

+The initial struggle was immense.
+His friend couldn't house him for long.
+He soon found himself with only 150,000 Vietnamese Dong (about 6 USD) to his name.
+But he found a lifeline: a work-for-accommodation deal at a Mad Monkey hostel.
+From this precarious base, he started networking, hustling, making connections.
+Hope began to flicker.

+And then, disaster struck again.
+His phone was stolen.
+In our age, this is not a minor inconvenience; it is a catastrophic systems failure.
+His entire network of contacts, his only path back to a career, vanished into the ether.
+He was stranded, a ghost in the machine, but at least he had a roof over his head and food to eat.
+He was, as he said, at peace with it.

+Slowly, things got better.
+The universe, it seemed, was rewarding his resilience.
+Kind strangers appeared.
+A man from Amsterdam, moved by his story, gifted him a new phone.
+He reconnected with the studios.
+He started getting work.
+Learning his lesson from Japan, he worked with multiple studios, refusing to be tied down.
+His plan was ambitious: build a client base in Hanoi, expand his network to Ho Chi Minh City, and shuttle between the two, becoming an indispensable part of the Vietnamese dance scene.

+But his ambition, the very thing that drove him, became his undoing.

+"They thought I was... making progress too quick," he told me.
+They saw him as being too aggressive.
+The studios that had initially welcomed him began to pull back.
+The offers of classes became fewer.
+He had misread the culture.
+The Vietnamese dance community, another closed, tight-knit circle, saw his drive not as admirable, but as a threat.
+They didn't want a foreigner coming in and becoming "a phenomenon".

+"Everything happens under the table," he explained, his voice laced with a familiar weariness.
+"It's not about your talent.
+It's about how the gatekeepers *feel* about you.
+They watch you, see if you fit their standards, and then decide how much access to give you.
+There are no clear goals to meet.
+You just feel the doors slowly closing."

+He saw the writing on the wall.
+His visa was expiring.
+He left for Bangkok in June, but the pull of Vietnam was strong.
+A studio in Hanoi that he'd worked with once before reached out with a new offer.
+Hope, that stubborn, foolish thing, bloomed again.
+He flew back, ready to rebuild, to try again, shuttling between Hanoi and Saigon.
+But this time, things soured even faster.
+The major studios would tell him there were no classes, no students, but he knew it wasn't true.
+He was being shut out.
+Access denied.

+By August, he was broke again.
+He fled back to Bangkok, his dream in tatters.
+He was in a state of financial emergency.
+Within days of landing, unable to find work in the saturated Bangkok market, he had to take a bus to Krabi for the last lifeline available to a desperate traveler: a work-for-accommodation deal.
+And here, in this final outpost, the cycle of misfortune would reach its cruel, inevitable conclusion.